 Slowly add 1 tablespoon of oil while you keep stirring the mixture.
 I used a teaspoon (3 times in total) and added the oil drop by drop.
 This is your ‘wet’ phase and will make the mixture clump together.
 Some recipes use water or witch hazel, but when I do this, it starts to fizz right in the bowl.
 The oil also adds a nice moisturizing touch.
 Double win!

 You can also add a few drops of essential oil at this point.
-I used peppermint and grapefruit essential oil.
+I used grapefruit essential oil.

 3. Coloring time!

 Divide the mixture over several (smaller) bowls.
 Add a different color of food coloring to each bowl.
 Start by adding one drop, mix well and then add another.
 Because the food coloring is water based, again, you don’t want your bath bomb mixture to start fizzing!
 First the food coloring formed little specks in the mixture.
 But if you keep stirring it well it will color the whole batch.